Pages

 Part 11

-An article written about the school was published in a Sinhala newspaper called "Nawayugaya" and a tone picture depicts the staff and the principal of Ranabima Royal College in 1996.
+An article written about the school was published in a Sinhala newspaper called "Nawayugaya," and a tone picture depicts the first group of staff and the principal of Ranabima Royal College in 1996.

 A trip to Haggala Gardens by the staff of Ranabima Royal College